 Mitcham Industries, Inc. (for purposes of these notes, the "Company") was incorporated in Texas in 1987.
-The Company, through its wholly owned Canadian subsidiary, Mitcham Canada, ULC ("MCL"), its wholly owned Russian subsidiary, Mitcham Seismic Eurasia LLC ("MSE"), its wholly owned Hungarian subsidiary, Mitcham Europe Ltd. ("MEL"), its wholly owned Singaporean subsidiary, Mitcham Marine Leasing Pte.
-Ltd. ("MML"), and its branch operations in Colombia and Peru, provides full-service equipment leasing, sales and service to the seismic industry worldwide.
+The Company, through its wholly owned Canadian subsidiary, Mitcham Canada, ULC ("MCL"), its wholly owned Russian subsidiary, Mitcham Seismic Eurasia LLC ("MSE"), its wholly owned Hungarian subsidiary, Mitcham Marine Leasing Pte.
+Ltd. ("MML"), and its branch operations in Colombia, provides full-service equipment leasing, sales and service to the seismic industry worldwide.
 The Company, through its wholly owned Australian subsidiary, Seismic Asia Pacific Pty Ltd. ("SAP"), provides seismic, oceanographic and hydrographic leasing and sales worldwide, primarily in Southeast Asia and Australia.
 The Company, through its wholly owned subsidiaries, Seamap International Holdings Pte, Ltd. ("Seamap") and Klein Marine Systems, Inc. ("Klein"), designs, manufactures and sells a broad range of proprietary products for the seismic, hydrographic and offshore industries with product sales and support facilities based in New Hampshire, Singapore and the United Kingdom.
 All intercompany transactions and balances have been eliminated in consolidation.